jasonbayton/11ty/_src/android.md

 ### Android 13's notification runtime permission

-Read up on the newest enterprise-impacting addition to Android 13 [here](/android/android-13-notification-permission).
+Android 13 introduces the first new runtime permission change in a while.
+Read up on the newest enterprise-impacting addition to Android [here](/android/android-13-notification-permission).

 </div>